-BEFORE ME, the undersigned authority, personally appeared Rebecca Tew of the Town of Gulf Stream, who being duly sworn, deposes and says on oath that:
+BEFORE ME, the undersigned authority, personally appeared Rebecca Tew, Chief Financial Officer of the Town of Gulf Stream, who being duly sworn, deposes and says on oath that:

 - 1. I am the Chief Financial Officer of the Town of Gulf Stream which is a local governmental entity of the State of Florida; - 2.
-Town of Gulf Stream adopted Ordinance No. 94-3 implementing an impact fee; and - 3.
+The governing body of the Town of Gulf Stream adopted Ordinance No. 94-3 implementing an impact fee; and - 3.
 The Town of Gulf Stream has complied and, as of the date of this Affidavit, remains in compliance with Section 163.31801, Florida Statutes.